Apricot Benefits, Nutrition, Uses, Recipes, Side Effects and FAQs

 Besides being the largest internal organ in the human body, the liver is also one of the most important.
 It has a long list of functions, from producing proteins that help blood clotting to breaking down fats to produce energy.

-Some research suggests that the apricot fruit benefits the health of your liver and may even protect against liver disease.
+Some research has suggested that the apricot fruit benefits the health of your liver and may even protect against liver disease.

-In addition to supplying a wide array of important micronutrients, apricots is also a high-antioxidant food.
+In addition to supplying a wide array of important micronutrients, apricot is also a high-antioxidant food.
 Antioxidants are compounds that protect against free radicals and prevent damage to cells.
-They may also reduce the risk of certain chronic conditions like heart disease and cancer.
+They may also reduce the risk of certain chronic conditions, like heart disease and cancer.

 Apricots are loaded with carotenoids, a type of pigment with antioxidant properties.
 According to one study published in the Journal of Agricultural and Food Chemistry, apricots are especially high in carotenoids like beta-carotene, beta-cryptoxanthin and gamma-carotene.